Managing password policies

 PASS_MIN_LEN: Minimum acceptable password length.

-PASS_WARN_AGE: Number of days that warning is given before a password expires.
+PASS_WARN_AGE: Number of days before a password expires for giving a warning.

-By default these options are set to the following values:
+By default, Cloud Servers sets these options to the following values:

 PASS_MAX_DAYS 99999 PASS_MIN_DAYS 0 PASS_MIN_LEN 5 PASS_WARN_AGE 7

-As you can see, these settings allow you to keep your password almost forever, allow you to change it as many times as you want, and set a very low length limit on the password itself.
+These settings allow you to keep your password almost forever, change it as many times as you want, and set a low length limit on the password itself.

 PASS_MAX_DAYS 60 PASS_MIN_DAYS 5 PASS_MIN_LEN 8 PASS_WARN_AGE 7

-These new rules would apply to all newly created accounts.
-Passwords for these accounts would have to be 8 characters long and last only 60 days, and users would not be able to change them for 5 days, counted from the day the password was set.
-Users would also receive a warning 7 days before the password expired.
+These new rules apply to all newly created accounts.
+Passwords for these accounts have to be 8 characters long and last only 60 days, and users cannot change them for 5 days, counted from the day they set the password.
+Users also receive a warning 7 days before the password expires.

 Setting policies for existing user accounts

-Changes in the /etc/login.defs file apply only to accounts that are created after the changes are implemented; they don’t apply to accounts that already exist.
+Changes in the /etc/login.defs file apply only to accounts that users create after the changes are implemented; they don’t apply to accounts that already exist.

-You can, however, change the same settings (or even more) on existing
+You can, however, change the same settings on existing accounts by

 The syntax for this command is as follows: